substack/html-inline/readme.markdown

 # html-inline

-Inline javascript, stylesheets, and images from an html page.
+inline javascript, stylesheets, and images from an html page

 # example